We can use Gmail SMTP for managing our outgoing emails and also receive in our inbox when properly configure Postfix program.

 It means you can download and distribute the software program freely without any problem.
-It’s one of the oldest and most used MTA software and also an alternative to Sendmail program.
+It’s one of the oldest and most used MTA software and also an alternative to the Sendmail program.

-Postfix runs basically on Unix system including our Ubuntu Cloud server.
+Postfix runs basically on the Unix system including our Ubuntu Cloud server.
 I personally use Postfix and recommend the same due to its simple configuration and setup.

 Changing the Hostname on Ubuntu Server

-Before we configure Postfix MTA, let’s adjust our hostname to reflect correct domain name in our outgoing internal email.
+Before we configure Postfix MTA, let’s adjust our hostname to reflect the correct domain name in our outgoing internal email.

 Setting up a hostname is really important if you’re using a custom domain for emailing.
 The hostname helps in proper mailing address.

-One of the easiest and reliable solutions that I recommend is using G Suite to have a business email address, example: email@example.com.
+One of the easiest and reliable solutions that I recommend is using G Suite to have a business email address, for example: firstname.lastname@example.org.
 You can also get a 20% discount on sign up using this G Suite coupon code.

 About Hostname, you can check your current hostname using the below command line in SSH:

 The hostname command can also be used for changing the Ubuntu Server hostname throughout.

 I will be changing the hostname to demo.restorebin.com using below command.